You are here

+You are here

+>

-Restrooms and water fountain
+> Restrooms and water fountain

+>

-Restrooms and a water fountain are located on the main floor (stack level 3) across from the Reference Desk.
+> Restrooms and a water fountain are located on the main floor (stack level 3) across from the Reference Desk.
 There are additional restrooms and water fountains on the ground floor and the second floor of the Gerber Glass Law Center.
 All restrooms are ADA compliant.

+>

-All books in the Law Library are treated to prevent their unauthorized removal.
-The security system triggers a lock on the gate at the exit preventing any person carrying a library book from exiting the library.
+> All books in the Law Library are treated to prevent their unauthorized removal.
+The security system triggers an alarm that sounds if a person exits carrying a library book.
 This protects the library from theft and prevents inadvertent removal of materials that may only be used within the library.

+>

-NOTE: This system cannot desensitize books.
+> NOTE: This system cannot desensitize books.
 Even if you have permission to remove a book from the Library, it must not be carried through the gate.
 It must be passed around the detection gate by a Circulation Assistant.

+>

-The Student Lounge is located on the main level of the Library.
+> The Student Lounge is located on the main level of the Library.
 This area includes the Law in Film Collection, and various games.
 Use the Student Lounge to take a cell phone call, chat with friends, or charge your phone.